Employee Awards & Recognition Ceremonies

 - erase your personal information in certain circumstances.

 You also have the right to object to the processing of your personal information.

 What are the consequences of failing to provide personal information?

-As a nominee for 'The Outstanding People Awards', your personal data will be provided to us by an individual who wishes you to be considered for an Award.
+As an Nominee, your personal data will be provided to us by a service or individual wishes you to be considered for an Award.
 Unfortunately, if we are not provided with this personal data and cannot process it, we will be unable to give your nomination further consideration.
-Where photographic images have been provided for nominee's awards, we will be unable to feature these in the Awards ceremony video where agreement is not provided.
+Where photographic images have been provided we will be unable to feature these in the ceremony video where agreement is not provided.

 What about Automated Decision- Making?